MaximeBF2000/momentum-capture/_AGENT/PRODUCT_SPECS.md

 The app starts recording the screen/camera/microphone (based on the user's settings).
 The app records the screen/camera/microphone.
 The user can pause the recording and resume it.
+The user can toggle the microphone on and off during the recording.
+The user can toggle the camera on and off during the recording.
+The user can toggle the system audio on and off during the recording.
 The user stops the recording.
 The app stops recording the screen/camera/microphone.
 The app saves the recording to the user's downloads directory.